neondatabase/website/content/docs/get-started-with-neon/signing-up.md

 ## Need help\?

-To get help from our support team, open a ticket from the console Look for the **Support** link in the left sidebar.
+To get help from our support team, open a ticket from the console.
+Look for the **Support** link in the left sidebar.
 For more detail, see [Getting Support](/docs/introduction/support).
 You can also join the [Neon community forum](https://community.neon.tech/) to ask questions or see what others are doing with Neon.